any-docs/css/content/guides/transitions/using/index.md

 ```

 > [!NOTE]
-> The `transitionend` event doesn't fire if the transition is aborted before the transition is completed because either the element is made {{cssxref("display", "display: none")}} or the animating property's value is changed.
+> The `transitionend` event doesn't fire if the transition is aborted before the transition is completed because either the element is made `display: none` or the animating property's value is changed.

 ## Specifications